– Skoda Karoq will be launched in India early 2019.

 |Gearbox||7-speed DSG & 6-speed Manual|

-For power, the petrol version of the compact SUV will use the higher capacity 1.5-litre unit will produce 100bhp and will be paired to a six-speed standard unit.
-There will also be an optional 7-speed DSG automatic transmission that will be offered with select variants.
+For power, the petrol version of the compact SUV will use the higher capacity 1.5-litre motor pushing out a maximum power of 148bhp.
+While a 6-speed gearbox will be standard across the carline, a 7-speed DSG automatic transmission will be optional on select variants.
 In addition, the carline will come with FWD and AWD drivetrains.

-With multiple storage points, the SUV will be high on utility quotient.
+With multiple storage compartments, the SUV will be high on utility quotient.
 That said, there will be ample storage space inside including bottle holders on all doors, coin holders, cup holders and a large glove box in front.
-Aside from these, it will also come with features including keyless entry, cruise control and push button start/stop system.
-Additionally, it will also get a combination of VarioFlex rear seats which can either be adjusted or removed in a bid to expand boot space.
+Besides this, the Skoda Karoq will be equipped with features such as keyless entry, cruise control and push button start/stop system.
+Furthermore, it will also get a combination of VarioFlex rear seats which can either be adjusted or removed in a bid to expand boot space.

-The premium SUV will feature five-seat layout and come with two rows.
+The premium SUV will feature five-seat layout with two rows.
 There will be an optional VarioFlex seats and three separate rear seats that can be adjusted or can be removed totally to carve more space in the luggage compartment.
 Just so you know, the Karoq offers 521-litres of boot space which can further be increased to 1,810-litres by folding the rear seats.
 Read – Skoda Kodiaq Vs Ford Endeavour

-The Karoq will get a raft of features including some driver centric goodies and safety equipment.
-Features like park assist, lane assist & traffic jam assist, Blind sport detect, emergency assist service and pedestrian protection will aide assistance to the driver.
-The safety brigade on the other hand will include anti-lock-braking system, brake assist, electronic brakeforce distribution, electronic stability program, multiple airbags, traction control and hill start assist among others.
+For ensuring occupants’ safety, Skoda equips the Karoq with some driver centric goodies and safety equipment.
+For driver assistance, there will be park assist, lane assist & traffic jam assist, Blind spot detect, emergency assist service and pedestrian protection.
+The safety brigade, on the other hand, will include anti-lock-braking system, brake assist, electronic brakeforce distribution, electronic stability program, multiple airbags, traction control and hill start assist among others.
 Stopping power will be derived from the all four disc brakes.

 Coming as a replacement to the Yeti, the Skoda Karoq will be based on the VW Group's new-generation MQB platform, that will make it lighter, faster and more frugal.